The Last Watch on the Walls

 As dawn broke on August 24, 410 CE, the full scope of the disaster became clear.
 Visigothic warriors moved methodically through the city's fourteen districts, systematically looting homes and public buildings.
 Alaric, who was himself a Christian (though of the Arian sect), had given orders to spare the churches and respect holy places.
 The great basilicas of St. Peter and St. Paul became refugee centers, filled with Romans seeking sanctuary.

-Marcella, an elderly noble woman who had transformed her mansion on the Aventine Hill into a Christian monastery, faced the invaders with remarkable courage.
+Marcella, an elderly noblewoman who had transformed her mansion on the Aventine Hill into a Christian monastery, faced the invaders with remarkable courage.
 When Visigothic warriors demanded she reveal her hidden treasures, she opened her coarse religious garment and declared that her poverty was her wealth.
-Though beaten and tortured, she successfully protected the young women in her care by appealing to the raiders' respect for holy places.
-They eventually escorted her and her charges to the Basilica of St. Paul.
+Though beaten and tortured, she successfully protected the young women in her care by appealing to the raiders' respect for holy places, and they eventually escorted her and her charges to the Basilica of St. Paul.

 Not all the invaders were bent on destruction.
 Marcomer, a Visigothic warrior who had once served in Roman armies, prevented the burning of several buildings and intervened to protect civilians he encountered.
 When he found a Roman family trying to hide their young daughter from raiders, he stationed himself at their door and turned away his fellow warriors.
-Such accounts, recorded by contemporary chroniclers, suggest the sack was not purely destructive but followed certain rules of warfare.
+Such accounts, recorded by contemporary chroniclers, suggest the sack followed certain rules of warfare rather than descending into pure chaos.

 The Roman Senate, that ancient institution that had guided the Republic and Empire for centuries, met one final time in the Curia Julia.
 Several senators proposed organizing a resistance, but with no military forces at their disposal, they could only negotiate terms with Alaric to limit the destruction.
 The Visigothic king agreed to spare lives in exchange for all precious metals and valuable movable goods.

-For three days, the systematic looting continued.
-Wagons loaded with treasure rolled out through the same gates where they had entered.
+For three days the systematic looting continued.
+Wagons loaded with treasure rolled out through the same gates where the army had entered.
 Slaves, seeing an opportunity for freedom, joined the Goths by the thousands.
 Some Romans too, particularly merchants and craftsmen, chose to leave with the Visigoths, seeing better prospects outside the dying empire than within it.

 Consequences and Lasting Impact